 – Chinese Proverb

-The principles upon which traditional Eastern medicine is based include:
+The principles upon which classical and traditional Eastern medicine is based include:

 - Following a harmonious, holistic lifestyle